c1inares/Terror_Latin_America/Terror_Latin_America.md

 ## Clean-Up Data

-Our data is nationwide so we will tidy it to only display attacks that happened in Guatemala and El Salvador.
-Also, there’s around 135 variables, many of which are redundant or unnecessary for our analysis so we will scrape them.
-Just to make our visuals clearer, I merged some of the terrorist groups together into an ‘Other’ category because there were few times this group attacked compared to other groups.
-At the end, we remain with 26 variables.
+Our dataset is global so we will tidy it to only display attacks that occurred in Guatemala and El Salvador.
+Since there is around 135 variables, many of which are redundant or unnecessary for our analysis, we will remove them.
+To make our visuals clearer, I merged some of the smaller terrorist groups together into an ‘Other’ category, as these groups had far fewer attacks compared to others.
+After these adjustments, we will be left with 26 crucial variables.

 ``` r
 #only use data from Guatemala and El Salvador